automl/HpBandSter/docs/source/quickstart.rst

 .. _2nd example:

-2nd example - HpBandSter on a cluster
+2nd example - Distributed and Parallel Usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this example, we will show how to use HpBandSter on a cluster

-| :ref:`Nameserver, master, first worker`
+| :ref:`Initialize Nameserver, Master, First Worker`
-| :ref:`Setting up the other workers`
+| :ref:`Initialize more Workers`
-| :ref:`Submitting the job` to the cluster
+| :ref:`Submit the Job` to the cluster

 The workflow to use HpBandster on a cluster is similar to example 1.
-We have to start a *nameserver*, a *master*, and
+We first
-in comparison to example 1 multiple *workers*.
+start a *nameserver*, a *master*, and multiple *workers*.
-This time we call the script with a bash script.
-It will be shown in Step 3.
+This time we start the example via bash as shown in Step 3.

-.. _Nameserver, master, first worker:
+.. _Initialize Nameserver, Master, First Worker:

-1) Nameserver, master, first worker
+1) Initialize Nameserver, Master, First Worker
 +++++++++++++++++++++++++++++++++++

 On the first node (*array_id == 1*), we start the *nameserver*, and the *master*.
-BOHB is usually so cheap, that we can affort to run a *worker* on the *master* node, too.
+BOHB is usually so cheap, that we can afford to run a *worker* on the *master* node, too.

 .. literalinclude:: ../../hpbandster/examples/example_2_cluster.py
     :lines: 23-30, 37, 39-46, 48-66, 68, 71

-.. _Setting up the other workers:
+.. _Initialize more Workers:

-2) Setting up the other workers
+2) Initialize more Workers
 +++++++++++++++++++++++++++++++

-The other *workers*, which will be started on other nodes.
-They only instantiate the *worker*-class, look for the
+The other *workers*, which will be run on other nodes only instantiate the *worker*-class, connect to the
 *nameserver* and start serving.

 .. literalinclude:: ../../hpbandster/examples/example_2_cluster.py